Xushnudbe-hash/Wasteless/README.md

-# Zero2Hero - Waste Management
+# Wasteless - Waste Management

-Zero2Hero is an innovative waste management and community engagement platform built on blockchain technology.
+Wasteless is an innovative waste management and community engagement platform built on blockchain technology.
 It incentivizes users to report and collect waste while providing a gamified experience with rewards and a lottery system.

 ## Table of Contents